-- The physical layout of a Lodge room and why.
+- The physical layout of a Lodge room and why

-- The aprons, collars and other regalia Freemasons wear.
+- The aprons, collars and other regalia Freemasons wear

-- Titles and offices in the Lodge.
+- Titles and offices in the Lodge

 - The three levels of Craft Masonry: Entered Apprentice, Fellow Craft and Master Mason.

-- What the process of becoming a Master Mason entails.
+- What the process of becoming a Master Mason entails

-- Dress code for different events.
+- Dress code for different events

-- Wife and family involvement.
+- Wife and family involvement

 Because you have shown continued interest by initiating this meeting, you will now be asked to actively engage in one of the activities Masons regularly perform.
 Should you progress to enter the Lodge, there will be ritual you must memorize as you move through the different degrees.

 The first three steps of this process have been focused on your understanding of the Lodge and giving you insights to what a life in Freemasonry is all about.
 We want to ensure you feel comfortable at every point in your decision to move forward or not.

-Now, step four is about getting to know you on a personal level and you to know members of the Lodge.
+Step four is about getting to know you on a personal level and you to know members of the Lodge.
 This step is less about Freemasonry as an institution and more about the interests and personalities of the local Lodge members.
 Every Lodge is different and these differences largely depend on the active members of the Lodge.
 For you to be happy and fulfilled as a Mason, it’s important that you not only agree with and subscribe to the principles of Freemasonry but that you have a genuine affinity for many of the members of your local Lodge as well.